The Story of the Miners' Hospital

 Our 2021 Heritage Project

-Thanks to the Heritage Lottery Fund Wales, we have been able to look into the heritage of Caerphilly Miners Centre, speaking to and hearing from people whose lives have been part of the Miners’ history – primarily from years it was a hospital serving the local community until the 1980s.
+The Caerphilly Miners Heritage Project is made possible with The National Lottery Heritage Fund.
+Thanks to National Lottery players, we have been able to look into the heritage of Caerphilly Miners Centre, speaking to and hearing from people whose lives have been part of the Miners’ history – primarily from years it was a hospital serving the local community until the 1980s.

 Changing Lives - Concept